 Skip to main content

 QuickLayout supports fast, automatic layout management for UIKit views.
 This is achieved by prepending @QuickLayout to your view's declaration. @QuickLayout supports a number of features, including automatic layout, subview management, and sizing.
-It is the recommended way of integrating QuickLayout, although manual integration is still available when needed.
+It is the recommended way of integrating QuickLayout for UIViews.
+However, the macro doesn't work with UIViewControllers, for integration with view controllers see this page.

 The snippet below demonstrates a simple @QuickLayout view: